 Even after coming home, I was on my ryles tube only.
 After one year, I was able to see, but I could only see blur images.

 I underwent eye Surgery in 2015, but it was not successful.
-I had dry eyes and Dry mouth.
+I had dry eyes and a dry mouth.
 I could have lost my corneas because of the dryness, but I used to put eye drops frequently to keep my eyes moist.
-Because of the Dry mouth and absence of saliva, I couldn't eat spicy food; I'd lost a protection layer to my teeth, so they became so brittle that even if I bite a biscuit, my teeth will break off.
+Because of the dry mouth and absence of saliva, I couldn't eat spicy food; I'd lost a protective layer to my teeth, so they became so brittle that even if I bit a biscuit, my teeth would break off.
 I underwent 12 root canal treatments, and all my four wisdom teeth were removed.

 Every dental procedure was more excruciating than my radiation.
 I used to cry silently on that dental chair every time.
 I couldn't even open my mouth.
 It had to be done in 2-3 sittings as I couldn't stand all that Pain in one sitting.
-Saliva plays a vital role in our body that no one is aware of, or don't care and value, but I do now.
+Saliva plays a vital role in our body that no one is aware of or cares about, but I do now.

 When I had radiation, I lost my eyebrows and hair and had patches on my head.
 So, when I came to my apartment, people literally got scared to even look at me.

-My face had changed totally due to the Surgery.
+My face had changed completely due to the Surgery.
 I still don't know how that happened.
-It took me around three years to accept my face because, by 25 years of age, your brain registers how you look.
+It took me around three years to accept my face because, by the age of 25, your brain registers how you look.
 When I look in the mirror, it's not me; it's someone else, and it took me a very long time to accept it.
-Anyways, I couldn't see correctly, but still, even if I looked at a mirror, I couldn't recognize myself.
+Anyways, I couldn't see correctly, but still, even if I looked in a mirror, I couldn't recognize myself.
 It used to take a moment to realize that okay, that's me.

 After the facial paralysis due to the initial Surgery for the brain cancer, my one side had improved, but the other side didn't improve at all, so my face used to be lagging in one side.
 After discharge, the physiotherapy for my face went on for two years.
 They used to give me electronic stimulation to stimulate my nerves.
 That was another painful procedure.

-It took a year for the bulge to go, and that liquid in my head used to apply pressure on my optical nerves, so my optical nerves were swollen.
-My neuro-ophthalmologist was worried looking at the scan reports because the nerves were swollen that if the pressure increased, then anything could have happened to my nerves.
-I could have even lost my eyesight forever.
-He wanted my neurosurgeon to do something about the fluid.
-In contrast, my neurosurgeon was reluctant to do any procedure because a stand had to be kept inside so that the liquid comes out, and it could be another disaster if he needed to open my brain again and again.
-He couldn't take the risk of the Surgery and wanted to wait.
-I was confused very much as both ways were risky, and I am still waiting for the right time to do the Surgery and get my eyesight completely back.
+It took a year for the bulge to go away, and the fluid in my head applied pressure on my optic nerves, causing them to swell.
+My neuro-ophthalmologist was concerned after looking at the scan reports because the nerves were swollen, and if the pressure increased, I could have lost my eyesight forever.
+He wanted my neurosurgeon to address the fluid, but my neurosurgeon was hesitant to perform any procedure because it would require placing a stand inside to drain the liquid, which could pose further risks if he needed to open my brain again.
+He couldn't take the risk of the Surgery and preferred to wait.
+I was very confused because both options were risky, and I am still waiting for the right time to undergo the Surgery and fully regain my eyesight.

-After that, I was not happy staying at home with all these thoughts flowing around in my mind, so my brother approached an advertising agency since that is what I had always wanted to do.
-He asked them as a favour, She will be coming to the office for 3-4 hours so that she could feel good.
-And they were such wonderful human beings that they agreed.
-Because of the paralysis, I wasn't able to sit, walk, talk or even see properly, but still, they decided to let me in, and I am still working with them in the HR department.
+After that, I wasn't happy staying at home with all these thoughts swirling around in my mind, so my brother approached an advertising agency, since that is what I had always wanted to do.
+He asked them as a favor if I could come to the office for 3-4 hours to boost my morale.
+They were such wonderful human beings that they agreed.
+Despite the paralysis, I wasn't able to sit, walk, talk, or even see properly, but still, they decided to let me in, and I am still working with them in the HR department.

-I can't do what I want to do, even basic things like playing badminton, or running or walking like everyone else.
+I can't do what I want to do, even basic things like playing badminton or running or walking like everyone else.
 I love playing badminton, but now I can't because I cannot estimate or judge correctly, and it gives me a kind of bumpy feeling in the head and results in a headache.
-I can't go and step out on roads because I can't see properly.
-But I don't want to look at it that way, I am fine, and I am going to do it.
+I can't step out on roads because I can't see properly.
+But I don't want to look at it that way; I am fine, and I am going to do it.
 I am never going to give up; I am not accepting defeat.

 I get my motivation from my family, doctors, and nurses.
 I couldn't have done anything without them.
 Every moment, every second I was, and am still struggling, but I don't want to give up for the sake of the family.
 I was just 25 when I got diagnosed with brain cancer - Ependymoma.
 I had many more dreams and visions of my life.
 I planned my education.
 I wanted to have a business, and I used to tell my friends that start reading the newspaper, and one day, you will definitely read an article about me being a successful businesswoman.
 Being a successful businesswoman was my dream.

-When I was on a wheelchair or stretcher, I used to look around people in the hospital, who were all of my age and were smiling, walking, doing everything, and I used to ask myself why I am like this?
+When I was on a wheelchair or stretcher, I used to look around at people in the hospital, all of my age, smiling, walking, doing everything, and I used to ask myself why I am like this?
 But now, I need to get over all these.
 I need to go and chase my dreams.
 Now, I want to have a happy and healthy life, and I wish that for everyone.
 Only if you have health, you can do anything.
-I see people running behind material possessions, but they don't realize that they are doing so putting their health at risk.
+I see people running behind material possessions, but they don't realize that they are doing so, putting their health at risk.

 I gained so much confidence after going to the office.
 No one discriminates me there; everyone encourages me.

-I believe that life doesn't challenge you with things which you can't take.
-It only gives you whatever you can take.
+I believe that life doesn't challenge you with things you can't handle.
+It only gives you whatever you can handle.
 Many miracles have happened in my life.
 I have learned to be positive.
 I don't complain; instead, I count my blessings that I have an amazing family and got a fantastic set of doctors.

 Never give up, don't look on the negative side, and never get demotivated.
 It's your life; you have to deal with it.
 Never allow anyone to give sympathy to you or cry in front of you because that will weaken you.
 Don't demotivate yourself and also don't let your family get demotivated.
 You will get through this.
 Kick cancer out of your body.